defenxor/dsiem/docs/dsiem_plugin.md

 mcafee-nsp	1832	6	P2P: BitTorrent Meta-Info Retrieving
 mcafee-nsp	1832	7	DoS: Cisco Syslog DoS
 ```
 The content of that TSV file will be used as a starting point and lookup table on future `dpluger` runs.
-In other words, it is safe to run `dpluger` repeatedly against the same index (for instance, to update the lookup dictionary when new uniq values are added), because all of the previously detected titles will retain their SID number.
+This means it is safe to run `dpluger` repeatedly against the same index (for instance, to update the lookup dictionary when new uniq values are added), because all of the previously detected titles will retain their SID number.

 ### Example 3: Taxonomy-based Plugin